rsproule/zk-sentiment/README.md

 This project uses the Risc Zero zkVM to generate a proof of correct computation of the sentiment results.
 This allows the smart contract to trust this input from off-chain and potentially take some interesting action on it.

-## Further work

-Next step here is to do more interesting machine learning inference inside of risc zero circuits and post it on chain!

 ## Try it yourself

 Clone the repo: